This feature will allow you to create a CSV (comma delimited) file to be opened with a spreadsheet program like Microsoft Excel.

 date range.
 Enter

-the Start date and End date or use the to select the dates.
+the Start date and End date or use the

 Users can